capnramses/antons_opengl_tutorials_book/README.md

 ###Apple OS X###

-* install the GNU Compiler Collection - usually by installing XCode
+* install Clang or GNU compiler and tools - usually by installing XCode
 * open a terminal and cd to the demo of choice

 `make -f Makefile.osx`